elylucas/ng-nest-realtime-apps/docs/lab2/JoiningAndLeavingRooms.md

 <div class="user">Welcome {{ user }}, Room {{ data.activeRoom }}</div>
 ```

-Visit the app now and see you can now join rooms, and if you open another
+Visit the app and see that you can now join rooms and, if you open another
 browser (must be a different browser vendor like FireFox, Edge, etc.. so the
-local storage values don't get mixed up) and you can see users list update in
+local storage values don't get mixed up), you can see the users list update in
 realtime:

 ![Rooms and Users](/img/rooms-and-users.jpg)